A-Momin/noteshub/nts/notes_aws1.md

         }
         ```

-    -   **Trust Policy** (Assume Role Policy): A trust policy in AWS is a JSON document that specifies which principals (users, accounts, services, etc.) are allowed to assume a specific role.
+    -   **Trust Policy** (**Assume-Role Policy**): A trust policy in AWS is a JSON document that specifies which principals (users, accounts, services, etc.) are allowed to assume a specific role.
 It defines the conditions under which a role can be assumed and the actions that are allowed as a result.

         ```json
         {